-An easy biscuit recipe made with a very Swiss candy bar and sprinkled with coarse-grain salt.
+An easy biscuit recipe made Risoletto, a very Swiss candy bar.

 Sablés are a kind of shortbread biscuit, originally from France.
 You can easily change their flavor and texture by adding nuts, citrus zest, Ovomaltine or coating the outside in sugar, for example.
 During the last few months, I have been trying different ingredients in this small round biscuit.
 The result?
 My favorite version so far (see the recipe below) includes a mix of sweet and salty.
 I make them with a finely-chopped Swiss candy bar, Risoletto, along with a sprinkle of coarse-grained salt on top.

 Sold at Migros under the Frey label, Risoletto was first introduced in 1967.
 The soft caramel center is surrounded by milk chocolate with crisp puffed rice.
 Fifty years later, it’s still very popular, and especially with children (mine included).
 It reminds me of the 100 Grand bars that I used to have in the United States when I was a kid—one of those candy bars that everyone wanted to get on Halloween).